xxao/mMass/readme.md

 The mMass code was developed under Python 2 and has never been updated to Python 3.
 Same is true for all the dependencies such as wxPython and NumPy.
-The code was last tested against the following versions of said libraries and it is known to not working properly with newer versions.
-At the end, the code has not been touched since 2013.
+The code was last tested against the following versions of said libraries and **it is known to not work properly with current versions**.
+At the end of the day, the code has not been touched since 2013.

 - Python 2.7
 - NumPy 1.5